jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

             result.append(item)
         return result

-  the test is still green, though this is not yet better than using the :ref:`list<lists>` constructor_
+  the test is still green

 ----